We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 But that’s how Epcot is meant to be enjoyed.
 The whole purpose behind Epcot is to learn about technology, the natural world, and the cultures of the world, while also having fun.

-However, I recognize that most people only want to designate 1 day to Epcot, hence this 1 day Epcot itinerary you are currently reading.
+However, I recognize that most people only want to designate 1 day to Epcot, so this post focuses on how to do Epcot in one day.

 How the Epcot Festivals Impact Your Day